Uninett/nav/doc/hacking/adding-environment-probe-support.rst

 * If we want decimal precision in our temperature readouts, we should use the ``sensorProbeTempDegreeRaw`` value.
-Unfortunately, the MIB definition says nothing about the exact resolution of this number, only that it is "higher" resolution than the ``sensorProbeTempDegree`` value.
+Unfortunately, the MIB definition says nothing about the exact resolution of this number, only that it is «higher» resolution than the ``sensorProbeTempDegree`` value.
 The *snmpwalk* output seems to suggest it provides a precision of a single decimal digit (i.e. divide the readout value by 10).